MArch/PgDip Advanced Architectural Design

 The project concludes with the design of a significant urban building typology; developed from your brief, which incorporates the primary space and considered approach strategies devised in Semester 1.

-This class provides students with the opportunity to define, explore and articulate an area of investigation of their own interest in the production of an appropriately illustrated dissertation.
-You'll develop an argument and demonstrate a position using evidence from your research.
+This class provides students with the opportunity to define, explore and articulate an area of investigation within the architectural and societal fabric of the city of Glasgow.
+The class will present techniques on analysis, research, investigation, presentation and provocation.

 Elective classes